iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.pa.covidtracker___2.0.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.pa.covidtracker 2 reviews"/>
 </p>

+> Nice idea, but ultimately served little purpose due to lack of any real functionality.
+Good source of data regarding state and local case numbers but served zero purpose otherwise.
+App didn't know when an individual was positive or not so exposure alert was useless.<br> :date: __2021-05-22 16:26:48__

 > Works great when I first installed it but now I can't even get on it<br> :date: __2021-03-29 22:20:37__

 > I received a contact tracing covid alert on 3.11.2021.
 It did not tell me when this happened so i had no idea what to do.
 Got tested, Negative, but no clear time line to quarantine since no date of exposure was given<br> :date: __2021-03-16 13:14:29__